HMS Indefatigable vs. Droits de l’Homme

 A contemporary British view of the failure of the Bantry Bay Expedition – Cartoon by Gillray

 The French straggled home in ones and twos and threes, no longer a fleet.
-On the January 13th, one of the French 74’s, the Droits de l’Homme, commanded by a Captain Raymond de Lacrosse, found herself alone off the Britany coast.
+On the January 13th, one of the French 74’s, the Droits de l’Homme, commanded by a Captain Raymond de Lacrosse, found herself alone off the coast of Brittany.
 Visibility was poor and Lacrosse decided to approach no nearer but to sail southward under easy sail, the wind on his starboard beam.
 In mid-afternoon two sails were spotted on the lee bow, between the Droits de l’Homme and the land.
-These proved to be Pellew’s Indefatigable, in company with a 36-gun 18-pounder frigate, the Amazon, commanded by a Captain Robert Reynolds (1745 – 1811).
-Pellew immediately signalled to the Amazon to give chase, and steered towards the enemy, sailing considerably faster than his smaller consort in the heavy sea.
+These proved to be Pellew’s HMS Indefatigable, in company with a 36-gun 18-pounder frigate, HMS Amazon, commanded by a Captain Robert Reynolds (1745 – 1811).
+Pellew immediately signalled to HMS Amazon to give chase, and steered towards the enemy, sailing considerably faster than his smaller consort in the heavy sea.

 On this winter day dusk fell about four-thirty and the wind, which had been fresh all day, blew a full gale.
 As darkness came on the Droits de l’Homme lost her fore and main topmasts in a violent squall.
 Fearing that there might be yet more British ships about, Lacrosse altered course to eastward, and ran straight before the gale, hoping to reach the channel leading to Brest.
 It was a dangerous decision, as he cannot have been certain about his exact position, and should he have mistaken his landfall, there would be no chance for a crippled ship on a lee shore in such conditions.

-At five-thirty the Indefatigable, in near darkness and under close-reefed topsails, surged across the Droits de l’Homme’s stern and raked her.
-The French ship had nearly a thousand troops on board and they peppered the Indefatigable with musket fire as she passed.
-Pellew’s manoeuvre brought the two vessels so close together that the ensign staff of the French ship fouled the Indefatigable’s mizzen rigging and British seamen dragged the tattered remains of the French tricolour on to their own quarterdeck.
+At five-thirty, HMS Indefatigable, in near darkness and under close-reefed topsails, surged across the Droits de l’Homme’s stern and raked her.
+The French ship had nearly a thousand troops on board and they peppered HMS Indefatigable with musket fire as she passed.
+Pellew’s manoeuvre brought the two vessels so close together that the ensign staff of the French ship fouled HMS Indefatigable’s mizzen rigging and British seamen dragged the tattered remains of the French tricolour on to their own quarterdeck.
 Lacrosse now tried to bring his vessel alongside, possibly with a view to boarding, difficult as the high seas running would make it, but Pellew managed to sheer away.
-The Droits de l’Homme’s bowsprit actually grazed Indefatigable’s spanker boom, and she in turn suffered raking fire as she turned away.
+The Droits de l’Homme’s bowsprit actually grazed HMS Indefatigable’s spanker boom, and she in turn suffered raking fire as she turned away.

-Indefatigable (on right) engages, mid-afternoon – Amazon seen coming up on the horizon
+HMS Indefatigable (on right) engages, mid-afternoon – HMS Amazon seen coming up on the horizon

 The Droits de l’Homme also needed a respite badly – heavy casualties had been sustained and poor discipline and training had resulted in considerable confusion – but it proved a short one.
 An hour later Pellew’s two frigates resumed their attack, stationing themselves one on either side of the enemy, and manoeuvring so as to rake her alternately.
 The Droits de l’Homme attempted to yaw first one way and then the other in order to return their fire, but without much success.